West hits back with sanctions for Russia's Ukraine actions

 Germany made the first big move, taking steps to halt certification of the Nord Stream 2 gas pipeline from Russia — a massive, lucrative deal long sought by Moscow but criticized by the U.S. for increasing Europe's reliance on Russian energy supplies.

-And in Washington, U.S. President Joe Biden announced financial sanctions as punishment for what he called “the beginning of a Russian invasion of Ukraine.”
-The sanctions will hit Russian financial institutions and oligarchs.
+And in Washington, U.S. President Joe Biden announced financial sanctions on banks and oligarchs as punishment for what he called “the beginning of a Russian invasion of Ukraine.”
 He said the U.S. would impose “full blocking” on two large Russian financial institutions and “comprehensive sanctions” on Russian debt.

 “That means we’ve cut off Russia’s government from Western finance,” Biden said.
 “It can no longer raise money from the West and cannot trade in its new debt on our markets or European markets either.”